 E) Courtship Clues: If we find somebody (belonging to opposite gender) interesting or appealing then we don’t hesitate to look at the person.
 In fact, we crave to have glimpse(s) of that person at multiple times.
 Additionally, we want to let the person know our interest (irrespective of that person’s interest in us) by attracting its attention towards us in many different ways e. g. gesturing or touching our own body.

-If both parties are mutually interested then they start to look at each other briefly and then away in repetitions.
+If both parties are mutually interested then they start to look at each other briefly and then look away repeatedly for a considerable amount of time.
 Come-hither look in which a person looks at person by dropping its chin (and closing eyes partially) is a classical signal of invitation for intimacy.
 When both persons want to move ahead and initiate courtship then they start looking in each others' eyes.
 That’s why eyes play a pivotal role during courtship.

 Apart from broader classification/categorization of clues mentioned just above, we’ll see some well-known nonverbal give-aways too.